dapr/quickstarts/3.distributed-calculator/README.md

 Calling divide service
 ```

-Our client code calls to an Express server, which routes our calls through Actions to our back-end services.
+Our client code calls to an Express server, which routes our calls through Dapr to our back-end services.
 In this case we're calling the divide endpoint on our nodejs application.

 ## Cleanup